rgwoodiii/navigation_dqn/Report.md

 Episodes run until the maximum time steps parameter (max_t) has been reached.

+Per the udacity deep reinforcement learning course, the dqn algorithm at first was made for solving video game environments.
+There are a couple of key processes that are standard for DQNs.
+DQNs makes use of experienced replay and fixed Q targets.

+Experienced replay is the act of sampling 'observed experience' from our environment.
+After being saved in replay memory, experiences are subsequently randomly sampled from our replay memory and incorporated in our learning.

 ### hyper-parameters

 - n_episodes: maximum number of training episodes (1000)